OktaEdu/es-delivery-ci4d-lab-guide/ci4d-lab-guide.md

 🎯 **Objective** Update the required attributes in the Default User Profile to minimize sign up friction.

-🎬 **Scenario** Okta Ice wants to minimize customer self-registration by only requiring a username and password.
+🎬 **Scenario** Okta Ice wants to simplify customer self-registration by only requiring a username and password.
 Additionally, Okta Ice does not want to enforce the default email-formatted username.

 ⏱️ **Duration** 15 minutes